emberjs/rfcs/text/0000-handlebars-strict-mode.md

 {{/let}}
 ```

-This will both make it clear to the human reader and enables tools to perform
+This will make it clear to the human reader and enable tools to perform
 optimizations, such as tree-shaking, by following the explict dependency graph.

 ### 4. No evals (no partials)

-Ember current supports the `partial` feature.
+Ember currently supports the `partial` feature.
 It takes a template name, which
 can either be passed as a literal `{{partial "foo-bar"}}` or passed as a
 runtime value `{{partial this.someString}}`.
 In either case, Ember will resolve
 the template with the given name (with a prefix dash, like `-foo-bar.hbs`) and